UniMath/agda-unimath/src/synthetic-homotopy-theory/suspension-structures.lagda.md

 ## Idea

-The suspension of `X` is the pushout of span the span `unit <-- X --> unit`.
+The suspension of `X` is the pushout of the span `unit <-- X --> unit`.
 A cocone under such a span is called a `suspension-cocone'.
-Since `unit`is a quite special type, suspension cocones are equivalent to a simpler structure, which we call`suspension-structure`.
+Since `unit`is a quite special type, suspension cocones are equivalent to a structure that is easier to work with, one which we call`suspension-structure`.

 ## Definition